Sutherland, New South Wales: Woronora Memorial Park

 In 1897, land was set aside west of Sutherland station for a denominational cemetery, as an alternative to a site at Kurnell, which would have required a long branch line.
 A single track line 822 m long was constructed next to the station and opened on 13 June 1900.
 A single platform 134.1 m long and a loop for engines were included.
 The first funeral had taken place earlier that year, with the casket arriving by train from Mortuary station in the city.
 However, due to the advent of the motor car and motorised funerals, funerals by train eventually fell out of favour, with the result that the line closed on 23 May 1947, with no funeral having taken place for some years beforehand.
 The line and platform were subsequently demolished and removed; no remains, apart from the original formation coming from the main line, are visible today.

 Commercial area

 Sutherland is a mostly residential area with a shopping centre located close to Sutherland station.
 Some commercial developments are also located on the Princes Highway.
 As the administrative centre of the Sutherland Shire, Sutherland hosts facilities such as a general purpose entertainment centre where citizenship ceremonies take place, a community centre, local government council offices and Sutherland Library, a major central library.
 Woronora Cemetery sits on the western border of the suburb.

 Stapleton's butchery closed in 2017.
 It had opened in Sutherland in 1896.

 Transport

-Sutherland station is a junction on the Illawarra line of the Sydney Trains network.
+Sutherland station is a junction on the Illawarra railway line of the Sydney Trains network.
 The main line runs south to Waterfall and Kiama and north to Bondi Junction, and a branch line runs east to Cronulla.